-At first, his girlfriend Melony was caught off guard, then she became angry at Chad for not calling first, then she became very apologetic, full of tears and admitted that, over the last six-months, she had been having an affair with this man she called Victor…and she was in love with him.
+At first, his girlfriend Melony was caught off guard, then she became angry at Chad for not calling first, then she became very apologetic, full of tears and admitted that over the last six months she had been having an affair with this man she called Victor…and she was in love with him.

 It might have not been so bad if Victor had not been so ruggedly handsome and his penis much larger than Chads, but again, sadly, this was the case.

-Boiling in a stew of anger, hurt and jealousy, Chad stormed off down the stairs and out of the house, for he had been raised to know that if you didn’t have something nice to say than you shouldn’t say anything at all.
+Boiling in a stew of anger, hurt and jealousy, Chad stormed off down the stairs and out of the house, for he had been raised to know that if you didn’t have something nice to say then you shouldn’t say anything at all.

 He climbed into his “Midnight Blue” Mazda 3, started the engine and pulled out of the front driveway.
 As he drove down the winding hill towards the front gate, he saw another pair of headlights approaching.

-At first glance it appeared to be a taxi, but as it drove by him he read the text lit up across the sign on the roof.
+At first glance, it appeared to be a taxi, but as it drove by him he read the text lit up across the sign on the roof.